sguav/fakit/README.md

 # Fakit

-**fakit** is a command-line tool designed to automate the anonymization and modification of Git repositories.
-It allows users to:
+**Fakit** is a simple tool to batch-manipulate Git repositories, allowing you to:

+- Change authors
+- Change commit messages
+- Change commit dates
-* Randomize commit authorship (names and emails)
+- Randomize commit details automatically
-* Alter commit messages using a Markov chain model trained on a corpus of good commit messages
-* Rewriting commit history

-The tool is particularly useful for preparing repositories for public sharing, ensuring that sensitive information such as author identities and commit messages are anonymized.
+- Cleanup old Git refs after rewriting

+It’s mainly designed for anonymizing or faking commits for testing, demos, or academic projects.

 Or if you just are messing around.